mnot/I-D/http-proxy-problem/draft.md

 properties to network operators, we ought to consider that they'll continue to be deployed, and work to find ways to make their operation both more verifiable and unnecessary (or at least legitimate).

+## Improving Proxy.Pac and WPAD

+Many of the flaws in proxy.pac and WPAD can be fixed by careful specification and standardization, with active participation by both implementers and those that deploy them.

 ## TLS Errors for Proxies